Extension DGAs and topological Hochschild homology: Proof of the results on topological equivalences and the non-extension example

-Here, we show that the $E_\infty$ $\F_p$-DGAs provided in Example \ref{example of non extension} are not $\F_p$-extension. \begin{proof}[Proof of Example \ref{example of non extension}] We prove that $X$ is not an extension $E_\infty$ $\F_p$-DGA.
-In order to show $Y$ is not extension, it is sufficient to replace $X$ with $Y$ and $Y$ with $X$ in the proof below.
+\begin{proof} Recall that in Example \ref{example of non extension}, we provide examples of $E_\infty$ $\fp$-DGAs that are $E_\infty$ topologically equivalent but not quasi-isomorphic.
+We prove that $X$ is not an extension $E_\infty$ $\F_p$-DGA.
+In order to show $Y$ is not extension, it suffices to exchange the roles of $X$ and $Y$ in the proof below.

 We assume that $X$ is an extension $E_\infty$ $\F_p$-DGA and obtain a contradiction by showing that $X$ and $Y$ are quasi-isomorphic under this assumption.
 This is similar to the proof of Theorem \ref{thm einfty te eq qiso} that we assume familiarity with.
 Following the constructions there, we obtain a map of commutative $H\F_p$-algebras